amyylin1/stock-analysis/README.md

 ### Compare execution times of the original script and the refactored script:

 The original code for 2017 and 2018 took 0.273 and 0.305 seconds, respectively.
-The refactored code for 2017 and 2018 took 0.090 and 0.078 seconds, respectively.
+The refactored code for 2017 and 2018 took 0.090 and 0.078 seconds, respectively (please see the images below).
 Compared to the original code, the refactored code is about 3-times faster.

 ### Run-time for the orginal code (2017 and 2018):